About Me?

 Before that job of mine, I was the President of the Open Source Community at my University, having run over 30+ events, 3 CTFs and 2 Seasons of Code.
 (Well, I was the team lead for the first SoC and we won it, so maybe that doesn’t count)

-I like talking to people and I love it when connected components mix well together and everything works like cogs in a machine.
+I like talking to people and I love it when connected components mix well together like cogs in a machine.
 I’m a professional at pestering people with ideas that I’ve been thinking about or stuff I’ve learnt recently.

 I’m also a big fan of trying new stuff and I’ve decided that at some point, I will go skydiving, drifting, snowboarding, and surfing.
 Not all at once because that’s either impossible or dumb.